 The most important thing when moving to a foreign country is to find a place to live.
 But, in the Netherlands, you have to be careful when finding a place as it can’t be just ‘any room’ or ‘any apartment’.
 You need to make sure that you’re able to register at the Local Town Hall and get your BSN number.

 There are plenty of rooms to rent, but most of them don’t give you an option to register.
-In Holland without registration you can’t do absolutely anything – you can’t study, you can’t work, can’t have a bank account and health insurance, etc. Registration it’s unenviable.
+In Holland without registration you can’t do absolutely anything – you can’t study, you can’t work, can’t have a bank account and health insurance, etc. Registration is unenviable.

 However, without a semi-fluent Dutch finding a room and a job, is almost impossible.
 That’s why I’d say it’s easier to accept University accommodation to start with, even tho it’s expensive due to some ridiculous fees for tiny and often crappy spaces.

 In terms of rent – depending on a place – the price of a room varies from approx. €350+ in Leiden and €550+ in Amsterdam., however, a nice place like, for instance, the The Student Hotel, where I lived, is 650 euros a month.

 Registration in the Netherlands

 To work or study in the Netherlands, as mentioned above, you need to have a BSN – special identification number.
 Similar to Social Security in the US.
 To get a BSN you need to register at the Town Hall (Gemeente) by booking an appointment in advance and depending on the time of the year you might have to wait up to 2 weeks for that.

-To register you need a birth certificate (translated to English or Dutch), contract for a house, and a job contract or university acceptance letter.
+To register you need a birth certificate (translated into English or Dutch), contract for a house, and a job contract or university acceptance letter.
 Within 2 weeks you’re going to receive your BSN by mail.